prosper74/booking-project/README.md

 ### The test file
 - To output test in hmtl format run `go test -coverprofile=coverage.out && go tool cover -html=coverage.out`
 - To know the percentage coverage run `go test -cover`
+- Run test for the entire project `go test -v ./...`

 ### The main.go file
 This is where we create and configure our session